Eceakinci/MindMapping/README.md

 </h1>

 <p align="center">
     A project for self-directed vocabulary expansion that also tracks statistics and incorporates general computer science concepts.
-An experimental, evolving project exploring new horizons in learning along the way.
+An experimental, evolving project for exploring and learning along the way.
 </p>

 <p align="right">